-One of the requirements listed on the application form is that the Teacher Education Unit must be able to verify satisfactory grade point averages through previous semesters:

-- At least a 2.50 GPA on the communications portion of General Education requirements (ENGL 110, ENGL 120, COMM 110) with no grade lower than "C". - b.
+- Application form.
+One of the requirements listed on the application form is that the Teacher Education Unit must be able to verify satisfactory grade point averages through previous semesters: - At least a 2.50 GPA on the communications portion of General Education requirements (ENGL 110, ENGL 120, COMM 110) with no grade lower than "C". - b.
 Cumulative GPA of at least 2.50 - c.
-Minimum GPA in the teaching major and teaching minor of at least 2.5: - Documentation of 20 clock hours of supervised activities with children or youth signed by the supervisor.
+Minimum GPA in the teaching major and teaching minor of at least 2.5:

+Students who have met all other requirements for Admission to Teacher Education and do not hold an overall GPA of 2.50, but do demonstrate a 3.00 GPA in their last 45 semester hours of study, may petition for special review by TEAC for admission to Teacher Education.
+Students granted admission by TEAC under this provision must demonstrate an overall GPA of 2.50 prior to Student Teaching. - Documentation of 20 clock hours of supervised activities with children or youth signed by the supervisor.
 The candidate's faculty advisor must certify the appropriateness of the activities. - 3.
 Two completed "Reference Forms for Admission to Teacher Education" from previous teachers/supervisors. - 4.
 A recommendation from the major department.
-This may include additional departmental requirements. - 5.
-A personal statement of the candidate's current philosophy of education. - 6.
+This may include additional departmental requirements. - A personal statement of the candidate's current philosophy of education. - 6.
 Satisfactory basic skills demonstrated by the Pre-Professional Skills Test (PPST) scores.
 Satisfactory basic skills as demonstrated by the following: Must have a composite score of 516 or more.
 Two of the three scores must meet or exceed the higher number listed below.
-The third score must not be below the lower number listed below.

-PPST scores: Reading 173/170; Writing 173/171; Math 170/169
+The third score must not be below the lower number listed below. - PPST scores: Reading 173/170; Writing 173/171; Math 170/169 - 7.
+Evidence of completion of Teacher Education Admissions Seminar and be currently enrolled or have completed ED 250. - 8.
+A completed self-assessment of INTASC standards and professional dispositions.